Shreya2006v/Python30Days/Daily_Deeds/README.md

    »Made a deep dive into :- •Tuples
                             •Dictionaries
    Operations on them and few simple applications .

  😎 Mini Project :  A system to store student records, search students, and analyze data.

+## 🚀 Day 4 & 5 :
+😀😀😀😀 Started with PYTHON ESSENTIALS 1 on  CISCO NETWORKING ACADEMY , to learn deeper simultaneously .
+      >> completed 2 modules